Each week, we ask a personal finance or business expert for their money pro tips. This week we talked to Carlos Oyaga, licensed Policygenius adviser.

 Current money goal: Saving for a down payment on a home

-How you’re working toward it: We have a target date for when we want to buy, and we want have min.
-20% downpayment to avoid PMI (private mortgage insurance), plus 3% for closing and moving costs.
-So we came up with a monthly savings goal and are ‘paying ourselves first’ each month so we can have the funds available by our target date
+How you’re working toward it: We have a target date for when we want to buy, and we want to have minimum 20% downpayment to avoid PMI (private mortgage insurance), plus 3% for closing and moving costs.
+So we came up with a monthly savings goal and are "paying ourselves first" each month so we can have the funds available by our target date.

 Most common money advice people want from you: “How do you tackle debt?”

-What you tell them: Avalanche method — make at least minimum payments on all your debts, and accelerate payments towards the note with the highest APR
+What you tell them: Avalanche method — make at least minimum payments on all your debts, and accelerate payments toward the note with the highest APR.

 Worst financial advice you ever got: Put all your money in cryptocurrencies!